-Not only can a special financing company help you rebuild your credit, it can actually help you get back on the road in style.
+Not only can special finance lenders help you rebuild your credit, but it can also help you get back on the road in style.
 Some people assume that they can only afford old, worn, and even unsafe cars without good credit.
-This is actually not true, and you might even find that you can get better rates if you purchase a new or like-new used car than if you buy an older vehicle.
+This is not true, and you might even find that you can get better rates if you purchase a new or like-new used cars with special financing auto loans than if you buy older vehicles.

 Getting A Better Quality Car

 Lenders consider the financial situation and credit rating of borrowers.
-But they also consider the type of vehicle that will end up securing the loan.
+However, they also consider the type of vehicle that will end up securing the loan.
 If they are going to provide you money, they would rather have you purchase a more reliable and more valuable vehicle that is likely to outlive the term of the loan.
-This gives them more assurance that the loan will not put you in a bad situation because your car won’t run or need to be replaced before the loan term is over, and that makes car financing companies more eager to have you as a customer.
+This gives them more assurance that the loan will not put you in a bad situation.
+This is because your car will not run or need to be replaced before the loan term is over.
+In the end, this makes auto financing companies more eager to have you as a customer.

 In other words, you may very well be able to use a high-risk loan to buy a very nice car.
-This might be a new vehicle right off the manufacturer’s delivery truck.
+This might be a new vehicle right from the manufacturers delivery truck.
 In other cases, it might be a late-model used car.
 Either way, you can drive out with a reliable and safe vehicle that you can be proud of.